chetnashah/androidnotes/StorageAccessFramework.md

 Use `ACTION_GET_CONTENT` if you want your app to simply read/import data.
 With this approach, the app imports a copy of the data, such as an image file.
 Use `ACTION_OPEN_DOCUMENT` if you want your app to have long term, persistent access to documents owned by a document provider.
 An example would be a photo-editing app that lets users edit images stored in a document provider.

+### Processing results

+After the user selects a document in the picker, `onActivityResult()` gets called.
+The `resultData` parameter contains the URI that points to the selected document.
+Extract the URI using `.getData()` on intent parameter.
+When you have it, you can use it to retrieve the document the user wants

 Central concepts:

 ### Documents Provider